MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

 ## Select primary key and semantic type for attributes

 After selecting your entities, the **Map** page lists the selected entities for your review.
-You need to define the primary key for an entity and identify the semantic type for an attribute in the entity.
+Define the primary key for an entity and identify the semantic type for an attribute in the entity.

 - **Primary key**: Select one attribute as a primary key for each of your entities.
 For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
 String and GUID data type attributes are supported as primary keys and will be displayed in a field for you to select from.
 Numeric data type support will be available in the upcoming releases.